albill/albill.github.com/resources/koans/blue-cliff-record.markdown

 > The book includes Yuanwu's annotations and commentary on Xuedou Zhongxian's (雪竇重顯 980 – 1052) collection 100 Verses on Old Cases 《頌古百則》 — a compilation of 100 koans.
 Xuedou selected 82 of these from the Jingde Chuandeng Lu 《景德傳燈錄》 (Jingde era Record of the Transmission of the Lamp), with the remainder selected from the Yunmen Guanglu 《雲門廣録》 (Extensive Record of Yunmen Wenyan (864 – 949).
 > Yuanwu's successor, Dahui Zonggao (大慧宗杲 1089 – 1163). wrote many letters to lay students teaching the practice of concentrating on koans during meditation.
 But Dahui did not explain and analyze koans.
 Oral tradition holds that Dahui noticed students engaged in too much intellectual discourse on koans, and then burned the wooden blocks used to print the Bìyán Lù.

-<strong>Hekiganroku - Case 1: Bodhidharma's "Clear and Void"</strong>
+### Hekiganroku - Case 1: Bodhidharma's "Clear and Void"

-Emperor Bu of Ryo [1] asked Great Master Bodhidharma,
+Emperor Bu of Ryo <sup>1</sup> asked Great Master Bodhidharma,

   "What is the highest meaning of the holy reality?"